LiaScript/docs/README.md

                                    --{{0}}--
 And finally, some quizzes might require some more explanations, if they are solved or not.
-Therefor, simply use two "lines" that are defined by at least three asterisks to group your solution.
+Therefore, simply use two "lines" that are defined by at least three asterisks to group your solution.
 The solution explanation can contain an arbitrary number of LiaScript elements.